 Winter brings reduced sunlight hours and freezing temperatures, leaving us feeling rather fatigued and less productive.
 This results in poor exercise levels, low mood and less things getting done.
 Hardly ideal, but as we live in the UK, winter is something that we have to get to grips with.

 Typically in the winter we wack the thermostat up so that the house is nice and toasty.
 If you have a fire – yep that’s on too!
 Not forgetting the double whammy of the electric blanket AND hot water bottle.
 But having it too warm can cause you to become more sleepy, and soon you become a couch potato.
-Your house should actually be kept just above 18ºC – so as near to this as you feel comfortable.[spacer height=”20px”][spacer height=”20px”]
+Your house should actually be kept just above 18ºC – so as near to this as you feel comfortable (1).

-- Move!
-Exercise is a great energy booster as often we are mentally but not physically tired.
-Generally people who exercise, do so after or before work and unfortunately for the 9-5 worker, these are the coldest times of the day.
+Exercise is a great energy booster, as we are often mentally but not physically tired.
+Generally, people who exercise, do so after or before work and unfortunately for the 9-5 worker, these are the coldest times of the day.
 Motivating yourself to exercise can be tough going at the best of times without it being -2ºC.
-So either you can not bother and undo all that good work over summer or invest in some appropriate clothing and just get on with it.
-Why not join a running club so you feel more obligated to go?
+So either you do not bother and undo all that good work over summer or invest in some appropriate clothing and just get on with it.
+Why not join a class so you feel more obligated to go?
 Or switch your routine up for an exercise DVD at home?

 Winter seems to leave itself open to later nights as social activities revolve around meals/pubs/bars/movies at home etc. This will lead to inadequate sleep.
 Just think if you go to bed at mid-night for 7 days in a row and get up at 7 this is almost an entire days worth of sleep you have missed!
 So take the odd power nap, have a lay-in at the weekend and try to get to bed on time!

-- Office Food.
 This time of year, people start to bring in all the Christmas treats.
-These tend to be typically high in sugar which leads to energy crashes.
+These are typically high in sugar, which leads to energy crashes.
 Best switch sweets and chocolates to unsalted nuts/olives/fruit or vegetables.

-The festive period is especially busy and for most people very stressful.
+The festive period is especially busy, and for most people, very stressful.
 Try and become as organised as possible to avoid the stress which leads to rushing around, low mood, poor sleep and fatigue.
 Little things like having the groceries delivered, planning meals so only 1 shop is involved, allocating time to buy Christmas presents and making some ‘you’ time each day can help.

-© The Food Treatment Clinic LTD 2016.
+© The Food Treatment Clinic LTD 2017.
 All Rights Reserved.